Mahishya: History

-Although many are still involved in traditional work in rural areas, within a generation Mahishyas gave up agriculture in large numbers in favour of engineering and skilled labour in the urbanised areas of Howrah and Kolkata.
+Although a considerable number of Mahishyas are still involved in traditional work in rural areas, within a generation they gave up agriculture in large numbers in favour of engineering and skilled labour in the urbanised areas of Howrah and Kolkata.
 In Howrah, the Mahishyas are the most numerous and successful businesspeople.
 Since the early 1920s upward mobility of Mahishyas from working class to factory owners resulted in gradual loss of ground for old entrants to the industry, propertied Brahmins and Kayasthas; by 1967, the Mahishya community owned 67 percent of the engineering businesses in the district.
 The rapid ascent of the Mahishyas from a background of agricultural subsistence to upper echelons of business was striking.
 Their gradual and steady entry into the industrial economy and their consequent strong and enduring presence, led researchers Raymond L. Owens and Ashis Nandy to refer to them as the "new Vaishyas".

 Role in Independence Movement

 Digambar Biswas and Bishnu Charan Biswas, small zamindars and moneylenders of Nadia, organized the peasants of Nadia and Jessore, and raised an army of Lathiyals and spearmen.
 They led the Indigo revolt in the region and paid off the peasants' debts after the rebellion.
 Disgruntled former employees of Indigo factories, village headmen (Mandals), and also members of some other peasant communities participated largely in this rebellion against European planters.

 Mahishyas played a crucial role during the early stages of the armed revolutionary movement.
 Hemchandra Kanungo, who was one of the founding members of Anushilan Samiti, was sent to Paris to learn the technique of making Bombs, whose expertise travelled to all revolutionary circles across British India.
 Another one of the early recruits, also from the caste, Basanta Kumar Biswas led the famous 1912 attempt on the life of the then Viceroy of India, Lord Hardinge.

 Mahishyas also played a prominent role in the Congress led nationalist movement.
-Mahishya movement leaders like Gagan Chandra Biswas and Mahendranath Roy had long been associated with the Congress and its movements.
+Mahishya movement leaders like Gagan Chandra Biswas and Mahendranath Ray had long been associated with the Congress and its movements.
 Deshapran Birendranath Sasmal led the Mahishyas against Union board taxes in 1919 which later merged with non-cooperation movement in Midnapore.
 During Civil disobedience movement (1930–34) the mahishyas paved the way for future course of actions leading to virtual breakdown of British Administration in the areas of Tamluk and Contai.

 By the 1940s, Mahisyas were the backbone of the Congress-led militant nationalist movement in Midnapore and South Bengal as a whole.
 As a matter of fact, a majority of leaders and foot soldiers of the Quit India movement in Midnapore, such as Matangini Hazra, Satish Chandra Samanta and Sushil Kumar Dhara were Mahishyas.
 They had set up a parallel government Tamralipta Jatiya Sarkar in Tamluk which ran for nearly two years (1942–44).
 It had its own army, judiciary and finance department.
 Biplabi, the mouthpiece of the parallel national government in Midnapore, was later published in English.